 - 1. See course descriptions for prerequisite requirements. - Students must place at least into WR 121 or WR 121\H and MTH 065, or take classes to reach these levels before enrolling in program courses. - 3.
-Foundational Requirements (writing and math) may be completed with a grade of "C-" or "Pass".
-All other required prerequisites and courses must be taken for a letter grade, not P/NP, and be passed with grade of "C" or better to satisfy program requirements.

-4. Before enrolling in BT 120 MS WORD for Business or BT 123 MS EXCEL for Business, students are expected to have a basic knowledge of the Windows operating system and the ability to type 30 words per minute accurately and key 130-132 strokes per minute on an electronic calculator (or numeric keypad).
+Foundational Requirements (writing and math) may be completed with a grade of 'C-' or 'Pass'.
+All other required prerequisites and courses must be taken for a letter grade, not P/NP, and be passed with grade of 'C' or better to satisfy program requirements. - 4.
+Before enrolling in BT 120 MS WORD for Business or BT 123 MS EXCEL for Business, students are expected to have a basic knowledge of the Windows operating system and the ability to type 30 words per minute accurately and key 130-132 strokes per minute on an electronic calculator (or numeric keypad).
 The Business Department offers free placement tests to assist students in determining their skill levels.
-Contact the Business Resource Center 541-463-5799.5.
+Contact the Business Resource Center 541.463.5799.5.
+Before enrolling in BA 214 Business Communications, students must pass BT 108 Business Proofreading and Editing. - 5.
 Before enrolling in BA 214 Business Communications, students must pass BT 108 Business Proofreading and Editing.